 So if Bob had a credit score of 750, Sue a credit score of 680, and Joe a score of 700, the average credit score would be 710, while the median would be 700.

-Okay, high school math lesson aside, Fair Isaac, the creator of the FICO score, last revealed that the average credit score (median) in America is “about” 713, per a July 18, 2011 post on the company’s Banking Analytics blog.
+Okay, high school math lesson aside, Fair Isaac, the creator of the FICO score, last revealed that the average credit score (median) in America is 700, per data from 2017.
 And because most credit scores stay within a 20 point range, that average credit score is likely to remain unchanged unless the scoring model changes dramatically, which it probably won’t.

-The national average VantageScore is 748, according to Experian.
+The national average VantageScore is 673, according to Experian’s State of Credit 2016 data.
 They actually use the word “average.”
 This credit score has yet to become widely used, so it’s of less importance, at least for now.

 However, it’s calculated in much the same way as the FICO score, with payment history and credit utilization the most heavily weighted factors.
 So you can practice the same smart credit habits and score well with both credit scoring algorithms, and any others out there.